7 Examples of SMART Goals for Stress Management

 SMART is a goal-setting framework that consists of 5 criteria for setting effective goals.

 Those 5 criteria are: Specific, Measurable, Attainable, Relevant, and Time-based.
-By creating goals that fulfill these criteria, you are more likely to succeed with your objectives.
+Creating goals that fulfill these criteria makes you more likely to succeed with your objectives.

 Managing stress doesn’t have to be a difficult process.
 Below you will find 7 key examples of SMART goals for stress management: